 Recurly is a subscription management platform with a total of 55 million+ subscribers.
 It helps businesses like yours in getting, managing, and keeping subscribers.

 Recurly is a subscription management platform that businesses use to handle recurring payments, payment processing, subscriber management, and more.
-It hosts over 67 million subscribers and processes over $12 billion annually.
+It powers over 100 million active subscribers and processes more than $15 billion in annual payment volume.

-In this article, we’re taking a deep dive into Recurly, one of the best subscription management platforms available right now.
-But does it really live up to the hype, or are you better off using something else?
+Today, we're taking a deep dive into Recurly.
+Does it really live up to the hype, or are you better off using something else?

-We’ll run through how Recurly works, cover its core features and pricing, and introduce you to some alternatives.
+We'll run through how the platform works, its core features and pricing, and even introduce you to some alternatives.

-Recurly review: Is this subscription management platform worth it?
+Recurly review: Is the subscription management platform worth it?

 Recurly can be worth it if your business is handling a subscriber base and needs features like multi-currency billing, analytics, and customer management systems.